 Visit Le Cantine Florio in Spring and Summer

-- TOUR “CIOCCOFLORIO” a fun visit to the Florio Cellars ends in the tasting room where 3 different types of Marsala Florio with 3 types of Modica chocolate await you.
-Also here the duration is about 1 and a half hours and the price rises to 15 euros per person and 5 for minors.
+• VISIT “CIOCCOFLORIO” a fun tour of the Florio Cellars ends in the tasting room where 3 different types of Marsala Florio with 3 types of Modica chocolate await you.
+Again the duration is about 1 1/2 hours and the price rises to 15 euros per person and 5 for minors.

-- “FLORIO SUMMER TOUR” during the summer the Cellars overlooking the sea have a WONDERFUL terrace on which at the end of the visit to the Cellar you can taste the usual two wines of Salaparuta and a Marsala with some typical snacks looking at the sea and, I add, finishing the memory of the camera for the photos you will take of the landscape especially because you leave the cellars just in time for the Sunset!
-The cost is 20 euro per person.
+• “TOUR ESTIVO FLORIO” during the summer, the Wineries overlooking the sea have a WONDERFUL terrace on which at the end of the visit to the Winery you can taste the usual two Salaparuta wines and a Marsala with some typical snacks while looking at the sea and, I would add, running out of camera memory for the photos you will take of the landscape especially since you leave the wineries just in time for the Sunset!
+The cost is 20 euros per person.

 Florio Marsala Wineries in Autumn and Winter